-- Add the website address to URLs to exclude section.
+- Add the website address to the URLs to exclude section.

-- After adding websites that you can’t access the to the list, the error should be resolved.
+- After adding websites that you can’t access to the list, the error should be resolved.

-Few users reported that they permanently fixed this issue by disabling HTTPS Scanning option in Avast.
-According to them, you can fix this issue simply by following these steps:
+Few users reported that they permanently fixed this issue by disabling the HTTPS Scanning option in Avast.
+According to them, you can fix this issue simply by following the steps in the next solution.

-- Locate Enable HTTPS Scanning option and disable it.
+- Locate the Enable HTTPS Scanning option and disable it.

 - Click the Menu button in the top right corner and choose Settings from the menu.

-- When Settings tab opens, click on About link from the menu on the left.
+- Click on About link from the menu on the left.

 - As soon as you open this tab Google Chrome will check for updates and download them automatically.